FellowTraveler/Open-Transactions-old/scripts/smartcontracts/readme.txt

 -- The escrow folder contains a series of client-side scripts that create a smart contract, sign it, and activate it on the server.
-(Untested thus far.)
 This version of escrow includes a 3rd party arbitrator.
 When the smart contract is activated, the funds are stashed inside the contract, and then transferred to the recipient after X days have passed.
 If the sender files a dispute during that time, the arbitrator receives